The Hour We Knew Nothing Of Each Other

 Take a moment to watch our world go by.

-Some years ago playwright Peter Handke was sitting in an Italian piazza.
+Some years ago, playwright Peter Handke was sitting in a town square watching people come and go.
 Suddenly men carrying a coffin emerged from a house and transformed the square into a stage, lending each vignette that followed – a woman walking her dog, a couple having an argument, a man jogging – special meaning.

 Would you like to appear in The Hour We Knew Nothing of Each Other?

-We’re looking for a community cast of Edinburgh residents to star in this production.
-No previous experience is needed for this voluntary participation opportunity, you’ll just need to be able to commit to the rehearsal and performance schedule.
+We’re looking for a community cast of Edinburgh residents to create and perform this production.
+No previous experience is needed for this voluntary participation opportunity.

 Cast and Credits